sre0x2a/writeups/_posts/2023-11-09-im-crackme.md

 (3) p[6] ^ p[3] ^ p[4] ^ p[5] = 3
 ```

-Substituting (2) into (3) and using the value of p[3] equaling 71 (0x47) results in the equation
+Substituting (2) into (3) and using the value of p[3] equaling 71 (0x47), results in the equation:

 ```
 (4)  11 ^ 71 ^ 3 = p[4]
 ```

 That results in the fifth character equal to 79 (0x4f).
-Substituting that value into equation (1) results in the following equation
+Substituting that value into equation (1) results in the following equation:

 ```
 (5) 71 ^ 79 ^ 76 = p[6]